By Cristela Tello

 Most people think that applying sunblock and drinking plenty of water is enough to stay healthy during the hot, sunny days but what about your eyes?

-“It’s important to protect your eyes from sunlight as exposure may increase risk of cataracts, macular degeneration and certain cancers,” says Dr. Charlotte Wedge, Chief of the Department of Ophthalmology at Michael Garron Hospital.
+“It’s important to protect your eyes from sunlight as exposure may increase risk of cataracts, macular degeneration and certain cancers,” says Dr. Charlotte Wedge, former Chief of Ophthalmology at Michael Garron Hospital.

 Sunlight reflected off water can also cause a painful condition called photokeratitis, commonly known as snow blindness in winter.